 Reconsider your game expansion into South Korea if your game contains Play-To-Earn elements as there is a high risk that it won’t be approved in South Korea.

 South Korean Gamers Are One Of The Biggest IAP Spenders Worldwide

 In terms of revenues and spending, Korean gamers are some of the biggest game spenders in the world.
 85% of gamers spent money on in-app purchases, the average amount being nearly $220 per year.
-This led to $7.325 billion in revenue for the South Korean video game industry in 2021, according to EMR.
+This led to $10.55 billion in revenue for the South Korean video game industry in 2021, according to EMR.
 Additionally, the industry is anticipated to grow rapidly during the forecast period of 2023-2028 and reach a value close to USD 17.11 billion by 2027.

 Given that Germany, the UK, France, Canada, Italy, and Spain (countries in the top 10 list in terms of gaming industry turnover) each generated less than $7 billion, the Korean game industry figures are pretty impressive.

 We should also mention that the Korean audience mainly prefers free games, so the best option might be to use a freemium game model.
 This means the game is free but offers in-app purchases, and players can decide whether to buy.